stollander33/docs/docs/users/user_guide.md

 In production mode an additional container based on [NGINX](https://www.nginx.com/) is automatically included to your stack.
 NGINX is a reverse proxy ensuring security and additional performances to your project.
 Furthermore it support SSL certificates to enable HTTPS connections.

-Production mode can be enabled command line by adding the `--production` (or `--prod`) flag
+Production mode can be enabled command line by adding the `--production` / `--prod` flag.
 To ensure the option is always activated you can save it in a `.projectrc` file by adding:

 `production: True`

-Also, in production mode a container based on fail2ban will be automatically added to your stack, to protect your endpoints and services from brute force attacks or bots scanning for potential vulnerabilities.
+Also, in production mode a container based on `fail2ban` will be automatically added to your stack, to protect your endpoints and services from brute force attacks or bots scanning for potential vulnerabilities.

 ### SSL Certificates